November 2nd, 2010 | 12 comments

 Stairway stringers seem to be a hard thing to cut.

 Deck stairways aren’t difficult to attach properly, but some people sure make it look difficult.
-Those long metal straps shown below aren’t designed to do anything on a deck, and they’re certainly not holding this stairway up.
+Those long metal straps shown below are certainly not holding this stairway up.

 In the next two photos, the deck stairway is attached to a piece of siding trim with deck screws.
 This is ridiculously wrong.
 Yikes.